MicrosoftDocs/windows-itpro-docs/devices/surface-hub/manage-settings-with-mdm-for-surface-hub.md

 ### Supported Windows 10 settings

-In addition to Surface Hub specific settings, there are numerous settings common to all Windows 10 devices.
+In addition to Surface Hub-specific settings, there are numerous settings common to all Windows 10 devices.
 These settings are defined in the [Configuration service provider reference](https://msdn.microsoft.com/library/windows/hardware/dn920025.aspx).

 The following tables include info on Windows 10 settings that have been validated with Surface Hub.
 There is a table with settings for these areas: security, browser, Windows Updates, Windows Defender, remote reboot, certificates, and logs.
-Each table also tells if the setting is supported with Microsoft Intune, System Center Configuration Manager, or SyncML.
+Each table identifies if the setting is supported with Microsoft Intune, System Center Configuration Manager, or SyncML.

 #### Security settings
 | Setting  | Details  | CSP reference | Supported with<br>Intune? | Supported with<br>Configuration Manager? | Supported with<br>SyncML? |